BooST: Boosting Smooth Trees for Partial Effect Estimation in Nonlinear Regressions: Empirical Applications

 It is realistic to assume that the relation between prices and housing characteristics is highly nonlinear and depends on multiple interactions between the controls.
 We adopted a conservative strategy and used a shrinkage of $0.05$ with $\gamma$ randomly selected from the $[0.5,5]$ interval.
 We estimated BooST with 1000 trees for the specifications with and without the distance variable.
 The derivatives were all estimated for a representative house that has three bedrooms, two bathrooms, two garages, 157 square meters of building area and a lot size of 540 square meters.
 This setup describes the most common type of house in our dataset.
 We used this representative house because interpretation becomes much easier if we keep all characteristics constant and focus our analysis on only one variable at a time.

-Figure \ref{F:houseprices}\footnote{The maps were generated using the ggmap package in R and maps from Google Maps.} shows the data on a map.
-The color of the dots represents the actual price of the houses sold.
+Figure \ref{F:houseprices} shows the data on a map.\footnote{Available at https://www.kaggle.com/anthonypino/melbourne-housing-market} The color of the dots represents the actual price of the houses sold.
 The prices increase as we move to the center of the city.
 The fitted prices for the representative houses are presented in figure \ref{F:housepricesfitted}, which follows the same pattern as the real data but with smaller prices in the right tail of the distribution because we used a representative average-sized house.
 Patterns are clearer in the fitted model because all representative houses are equal, except by their location.
 The derivative of prices with respect to the building area is in figure \ref{F:dearea}, which shows the same pattern as the price, i.e., the price of an extra square foot increase as we move to more central areas.
-The price per square meter goes from close to zero to a little more than 6000.
+The price per square meter goes from close to zero to a little more than 60,00 dollars.

 The latitude and longitude derivatives are presented in figures \ref{F:delat} and \ref{F:delon}, respectively.
 The results are very interesting.
 Both figures show many regions in which the derivative is close to zero, which indicates some local optimal points.
 The latitude figure has a big red area of negative derivatives immediately above the center of the city, indicating the prices reduce a great deal if we move away from the center.
 The opposite occurs in the south of the central city, showing some large positive values, which indicates that prices increase a great deal if we move towards the center.
 The longitude figure shows a similar pattern, but from the west to the east.
 If we are west of the city center, the derivatives are very positive, and they become very negative when we move past the center to the east.
 Additionally, houses that are not in the central area of the city but are close to the bay also have negative values, showing that prices decrease as we move away from the bay to the east.